 Although it's simple in principle, the practice can be challenging—especially in the beginning.
 Luckily, there are a number of resources to help guide you through.

-Waking Up features guided daily meditations, podcast conversations with teachers and experts, lessons delving into the concepts behind consciousness and the nature of mind, and even a section of guided meditations for children.
+Waking Up features guided meditations, podcast conversations with teachers and experts, lessons delving into the concepts behind consciousness and the nature of mind, and even a section of meditations for children.
 I’m a subscriber, and the link provided here grants you access to a free month of the app, on me!
 The team’s policy is that money should never be the reason people can’t access their service, so if you’re having a tough time and want more than a month’s worth, email them and they’ll give you a year for free, no questions asked.

 Insight Timer is the world’s largest library of free guided meditations, with thousands of sessions dedicated to managing stress, coping with anxiety, and improving your sleep.

 YouTube is also home to countless guided meditation sessions, ranging from just a few minutes to a full hour or more.

 WNYC’s Free Meditation Minute, hosted by director of listener services Lorraine Mattox, is the perfect pause for those with just a moment to spare.

 Headspace offers a variety of guided mindfulness meditations, complete with animated visual aids to help drive concepts home.
 It features a robust library of tailor-made mindfulness courses, covering everything from managing anxiety to expanding creativity.
 They offer a free two-week trial, student and family pricing, and free meditation resources to help you through our current crisis, which you can access any time.

 Calm focuses on mindfulness practices to relieve anxiety, get you better sleep, increase productivity, and build self-esteem.
 It also features nature scenes and sounds for background ambience, video lessons on mindful movement, and music designed to help you focus, relax, and get some rest.
 Calm offers a free trial, so you can take it for a spin with no added pressure.